tirbal/tirbal/README.md

 In order for a record to be accepted:
 * match must be 1v1 or 2v2.
 1v2 record will be discarded.
-* all players must have plaid in at least 2 different teams.
-In other words, each players must have plaid in 2 different duo, or in 1 duo + 1 solo match.
-Otherwise the record will be discarded.
+* all record players must have plaid in at least 2 different teams.
+The record will be discarded until this condition is met.

+Example: admitting a new 2v2 record is being considered.
+This record will be taken into account if and only if each single player have already played in a 1v1 or in another 2v2 with a different team-mate.

 ## History